Pennsylvania Pedestrian Accident Lawyers

 Keeping Your Children Safe

 Per Safe Kids, pedestrian injuries are the 5th leading cause of injury-related deaths for children 5 to 19.
-Parents need to teach their children safe pedestrian habits to help protect them when they are walking to and from various locations.
+The CDC says that 1 in 5 traffic fatalities under 15 years old are pedestrians.
 Drivers have a duty of care to avoid injuring pedestrians; however, drivers are not always paying attention to the road, much less to children and pedestrians.
+They have to be held responsible to make sure drivers are no longer endangering children.

 To keep your children safe and avoid pedestrian accidents, teach your children to: